open-ce/open-ce/README.md

 ### CUDA Requirements

+Currently CUDA 10.2 is supported by the recipes in Open-CE.
+Please see [`doc/README.cuda_support.md`](doc/README.cuda_support.md) for details on setting up a proper build enviornment for CUDA support.

+Open-CE expects the `CUDA_HOME` environment variable to be set to the location of the CUDA installation.

-If building packages that use CUDA, a tar package of TensorRT 7.0 for CUDA 10.2 will need to be [downloaded](https://developer.nvidia.com/nvidia-tensorrt-7x-download) ahead of time.
+When building packages that use CUDA, a tar package of TensorRT 7.0 for CUDA 10.2 will need to be [downloaded](https://developer.nvidia.com/nvidia-tensorrt-7x-download) ahead of time.
 The downloaded file should be placed in a new local directory called `local_files`.

-Currently CUDA 10.2 is supported by the recipes in Open-CE.
+The [cuda README](doc/README.cuda_support.md) has more information.

 ### Building a Collection of Packages